settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ### Why This Paradigm?

 #### 1. **Immutability by Design**
-Unlike traditional CRUD systems that overwrite data, every change creates new jsonDocs while preserving the original.
+Unlike traditional CRUD systems that overwrite data, every change creates new jsondocs while preserving the original.
 This provides:

 - **Complete Audit Trail** - Every version of every piece of content is preserved
 - **Reproducible Operations** - Any sequence of transformations can be replayed exactly